-Mitigation: No mitigation is required.

-Monitoring: No monitoring is required.

-15. Ground Subsidence a) Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in ground subsidence?

-Source(s): Riverside County General Plan Figure S-7 "Documented Subsidence Areas Map,"

-The project includes an amendment to an ordinance, and as such, does not directly authorize any physical construction.
+Potentially Less than Less No Significant Significant Than Impact Impact with Significant Mitigation Impact Incorporated unst a) Be located on a geologic unit or soil that is table, or that would become unstable as a result of the ect, and potentially result in ground subsidence?
+Sour ce(s): Riverside County General Plan Figure S-7 "Documented Subsidence Areas Map," Findi ngs of Fact: a) Less Than Significant Impact Ordinance Amendment - Change of Zone No. CZ2000001 Potential to Cause a Direct Physical Change in the Environment: The project includes an amendment to an ordinance, and as such, does not directly authorize any physical construction.
 Any subsequent digital signage application would require adherence to the ordinance, review and approval from the County, and compliance with CEQA.
 The proposed ordinance amendment would not be subject to subsidence risks because no physical development would occur with the processing of an ordinance amendment.
 Impacts would be less than significant.

-Potential to Cause a Reasonably Foreseeable Indirect Physical Change in the Environment:

-The ordinance amendment would add regulations for digital display signage to Article XIX Advertising Regulations.
+Potential to Cause a Reasonably Foreseeable Indirect Physical Change in the Environment: The ordinance amendment would add regulations for digital display signage to Article XIX Advertising Regulations.
 Any subsequent digital signage applications would be subject to the development regulations stated in Ordinance No. 348, Article XIX Advertising Regulations.
-Any subsequent proposed signage application would be separately examined in accordance with CEQA (if required), as well as be required to comply with federal, State and County of Riverside policies and regulations governing ground subsidence issues.
+Any subsequent proposed signage application would be separately examined in accordance with CEQA, as well as be required to comply with federal, State and County of Riverside policies and regulations governing ground subsidence issues.
 Also, digital sign applications would be required to comply with the latest California Building Code (2022 CBC) regulating development.
 However, to conduct environmental analysis on the unspecified number of potential future signage applications based upon this ordinance amendment throughout the County would be entirely speculative and would not lead to meaningful analysis or informed decision-making.
 Potential future digital signage applications would be distinct projects standing on their own, with their own independent utility, which would require their own County review, approval and CEQA compliance.
 Thus, the proposed ordinance amendment would not be subject to ground subsidence.
-Impacts would be less than significant.
+Impacts would be less than significant. ation: No mitigation is required.
+IVIUIII toring: No monitoring is required.
+Other Geologic Hazards a) Be subject to geologic hazards, such as seiche, dflow, or volcanic hazard?